Supplier Risk Management: The Definitive Guide

 The COVID-19 Pandemic

 The COVID-19 pandemic serves as a prime example of how a health crisis can disrupt supply chains on a global scale.
 In January and February of 2020, China was at the center of the COVID-19 crisis, spurring widespread supply chain breakdowns that were exacerbated by drastic changes in demand for certain products.
 For instance, supply chains were disrupted for key personal protective equipment such as N95 respiratory masks and face shields while demand skyrocketed.
-Disruptions spread to consumer good supply lines as the pandemic progressed and new variants triggered additional global lockdowns.
+Disruptions spread to consumer goods supply lines as the pandemic progressed, and new variants triggered additional global lockdowns.

 The War in Ukraine